ahmed-naeem1012/BackGround-Services-Flutter/README.md

 These are the techniques used by this project to keep Flutter running:

-- Use of `moveTaskToBack` to survive when back button is pressed.
 - Creation of a foreground service to increase process priority.
 - Start and stop a new Isolate to run Dart background code when `FlutterActivity` is destroyed.